Nairobi Travel Tips

 1 – Village Market Great for eating, sleeping and drinking.
 There are loads of good restaurants, the Tribe and Trademark hotels are both there and are excellent and the Hero Bar is in the Trademark 10th floor, or similar.
 It has a great view of the city, good food and even better cocktails.

-2 – Westlands Home of the Sarit Centre, Westgate Mall (infamous from 2013, but now a safe and normal shopping mall), loads of restaurants and the Alchemist bar, which is both delightful and odd – detail in the second map.
-For food, there is the Nikkei Experience , which does great food, but more importantly, it is on the top floor of the One Africa Building (20th floor ?), so you get great views.
+2 – Westlands This neighborhood is home of the Sarit Centre mall and Westgate Mall (infamous from 2013, but now a safe and normal shopping mall), loads of restaurants and the Alchemist bar, which is both delightful and odd – detail in the second map.
+For food, there is the Nikkei Experience, which does great food, but more importantly, it is on the top floor of the One Africa Building (20th floor), so you get great views.

 Avoid the areas highlighted in red